 Net Promoter Score is different.
-Instead of bombarding departing customers with one multiple choice question after another — each with a drop-down field or series of radio buttons — it gives them a chance to say exactly what they’re thinking.
+Instead of bombarding departing customers with one multiple-choice question after another — each with a drop-down field or series of radio buttons — it gives them a chance to say what they’re actually thinking.

 They might have thought a specific aspect of your product was poorly designed, making it a pain to use on a regular basis.
 Or, they might have found a better deal elsewhere (if you’re lucky, there’s a chance they might even tell you which competitor they switched to).